josephakayesi/sassproject/README.md

-#sassproject
+# sassproject
-A sample project built with SASS css preprocessora
+A sample project built with SASS css preprocessor